andriykutsevol/SpinAPI_linux/README.txt

 The contents of each directory is explained below.

-include        - contains the SpinAPI headers src            - contains the source code for the SpinAPI library examples       - contains the source code for the SpinAPI examples
+examples		- contains the source code for the SpinAPI examples include			- contains the SpinAPI headers interpreter		- SpinAPI CLI src				- contains the source code for the SpinAPI library

 2 - Compilation Support:
 ====================